 After listening to inspiring case studies and collecting audio field recordings, you’ll have the chance to create individually-tailored audio projects, informed by the rich sonic landscape and culture of beautiful Cortes Island.
 These pieces may be broadcast online and via local radio.
 No matter your level of audio storytelling experience, this program enables you to deepen your creative and technical skills while connecting with other sound-minded professionals.
 So come, put your best ears forward, and mingle with other acoustic explorers and communicators from a variety of fields.
 Discover the socially transformative power of sound and listening in the spectacular setting of Hollyhock.

 Jennifer Schine is a sound artist, broadcaster, and community-engaged researcher whose work explores the oral histories and soundscapes of coastal British Columbia.
-She is a member of The Kingcome Collective, a place-based arts initiative that creates and promotes art in the traditional territory of the Musgamagw Dzawada’enuxw.
+She is a member of The Kingcome Collective, a place-based arts initiative that creates and promotes reconciliation projects between Indigenous and non-Indigenous communities.
 Jenni was selected to attend the 2016 WNYC Women’s Podcast Festival in New York City, and recently produced Ecology of Sound: Hildegard Westerkamp (2017) for CBC’s Ideas series and End of the Line (2014) for CBC’s Living Out Loud series.
-Jenni created and co-instructed Acoustic Ethnography at the Bamfield Marine Science Centre.
-In 2012, she facilitated a 5-day Sound and Listening Workshop with Hildegard Westerkamp at a remote research station on the coast of BC.
+Jenni created and co-instructs Acoustic Ethnography at the Bamfield Marine Science Centre.
+In 2012, she facilitated a 5-day Sound and Listening Workshop with Hildegard Westerkamp at Salmon Coast Field Station, a remote research station on the coast of BC.

 Jennifer Moss has spent nearly 20 years as a storyteller in various media.
 Starting in theatre, she moved into the print journalism, radio, podcasting, and digital interactive fields.
 Her writing revolves primarily around arts, social issues, and character-driven stories.
 Jen has worked extensively in radio production for both CBC and Roundhouse Radio in Vancouver.
 She won a Jack Webster Award for Best Audio Feature in 2010 for Wild Art, a story about an artist and recovering addict.
 Jen has been a writer and interactive story producer on numerous award-winning interactive projects, including Bear 71 (NFB), Seven Digital Deadly Sins (The Guardian), Hyperlocal (CBC), Life on Hold (Al Jazeera), and The Last Hunt (NFB).
 She currently teaches Creative Writing for New Media, and Creative Writing for Podcasting at the University of British Columbia. mosswrites.com